Teresa Patrício de Gouveia: Political positions

 In February 2020, Gouveia joined around fifty former European prime ministers and foreign ministers in signing an open letter published by British newspaper The Guardian to condemn U.S. President Donald Trump’s Middle East peace plan, saying it would create an apartheid-like situation in occupied Palestinian territory.

 Decorations

 Gouveia was decorated with the Grand Cross of the Order of Prince Henry.

 Marriage and child

 Gouveia married in Lisbon on 4 August 1971 and divorced on 20 February 1981 Writer and Poet Alexandre O'Neill.
-The couple had a son:
+The couple had a son and 2 grandchildren: